maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 As one participant noted:

 > "I think that it's fundamental to learn how to use AI as a peer for peer programming, and, even more important, to do it in a repeatable and consistent way so that collaboration in teams is possible.
 This workshop gives you a workflow that you can use yourself to always be in control of your code, and share with your team."
-"The range of prompts was much greater than what I've been using.
-I will definitely be taking a lot of these into my daily use of AI, particularly the history prompt."

 ## Shared Specifications: The Foundation of Team AI Coordination